SEMrush Review: Best SEO Tool? Features Pros & Cons, Discounts & more…

 - How to add keywords in SEMrush

-- How to monitor keyword positions with SEMrush
+- How to track keyword ranks with SEMrush

 - How to do SEO audit with SEMrush